Xophmeister/finkl/README.md

 #### `compose`

-Function composition; equivalent to Haskell's:
+Function composition.
+Equivalent to Haskell's:

 ```haskell
 (.) :: (b -> c) -> (a -> b) -> (a -> c)